Celebrate 'ThanksVegan' This Year!

 And check out these tantalizing vegan recipe videos for more inspiration in the kitchen:

-Not only are vegan foods humane and environmentally friendly, they’re also better for you—for instance, they help boost your immune system, which is especially important during the COVID-19 pandemic, as people with underlying health problems tend to be more susceptible to dying from the disease.
+Not only are vegan foods humane and environmentally friendly, they’re also better for you—for instance, they help boost your immune system.
 So what are you waiting for?

 Now that you’re ready to have the perfect ThanksVegan dinner, be sure to share this page with your family, friends, and social media followers.
 Encourage them to join you in celebrating every holiday compassionately by leaving animals off their plates.